Stalinist repressions in Mongolia: End of the Great Repression

-Racked with stress, Choibalsan spent six months (August 1938 – January 1939) recuperating and consulting with Kliment Voroshilov, Nikolai Yezhov, and Stalin in Moscow and Sochi while NKVD agents and Interior Ministry officials carried on purge operations from Ulaanbaatar.
+Racked with stress, Choibalsan spent six months (August 1938 – January 1939) recuperating and consulting with Kliment Voroshilov, Yezhov, and Stalin in Moscow and Sochi while NKVD agents and Interior Ministry officials carried on purge operations from Ulaanbaatar.
 When he returned to Mongolia, Choibalsan followed Soviet directives and had the highly popular Prime Minister Anandyn Amar purged.
 Choibalsan claimed he "had helped anti-government plotters, opposed their arrest, and neglected the defense of the borders.
 He betrayed his own country and was a traitor to the revolution."
-After a coordinated propaganda campaign, Amar was arrested on 7 March 1939 and sent to the USSR, where he was later tried by a Soviet Troika and executed.
+After a coordinated propaganda campaign, Amar was arrested on 7 March 1939 and sent to the USSR, where he was tried by a Soviet Troika and executed.

 With Amar's removal, Choibalsan became Mongolia's uncontested leader, simultaneously holding the office of prime minister, minister for internal affairs, minister of war, and commander-in-chief of the Mongolian armed forces.
 Secured in his position, Choibalsan brought the terror to an end in April 1939 by declaring that the excesses of the purges had been conducted by overzealous party officials while he was away in the USSR, but that he had overseen the arrests of the real criminals.
 Official blame for the purges fell on Nasantogtokh, the deputy minister of internal affairs, and his former Soviet handler Kichikov.
 Later, other henchmen of the purge were arrested and executed, including Luvsansharav, Bayasgalan, Dashtseveg, and Luvsandorj.
 Dansranbilegiin Dogsom and Darizavyn Losol, the last two living members (besides Choibalsan himself) of the original seven founding members of the MPRP, were also arrested.
 Dogsom was executed in 1941.
 Losol died in a Soviet prison before his case came to trial.